Fidesz

 Following the 2022 Hungarian parliamentary election, it currently holds a majority in the National Assembly with 135 seats.
-It has also held the presidency since 2010, has endorsed the election of every president since 2000, and it enjoys majorities in all 19 county legislatures, while being in opposition in the General Assembly of Budapest.
+It has also held the presidency since 2010, has endorsed the election of every president since 2000, and it enjoys majorities in all 19 county assemblies, while being in opposition in the General Assembly of Budapest.
 Fidesz was initially a member of the Liberal International until 2000, after which it joined the European People's Party.
 It remained its member until 2021, and since then it has served with the Non-Inscrits group within the European Parliament.
+On 30 June 2024, ANO 2011, the Freedom Party of Austria, and Fidesz, created a new alliance named Patriots for Europe.

 History

 1988–1989: Liberal activist beginnings

 The party was founded in the spring of 1988 and named Fiatal Demokraták Szövetsége (Alliance of Young Democrats) with the acronym FIDESZ.
 It grew out of an underground liberal student activist movement opposed to the ruling Hungarian Socialist Workers' Party.
 Founding such a movement was semi-illegal at the time, so the founders risked their careers by being involved in the opposition.
 The membership had an upper age limit of 35 years (this requirement was abolished at the 1993 party congress).

-In 1989, Fidesz won the Rafto Prize.
+In 1989, Fidesz won the Thorolf Rafto Memorial Prize.
 The movement was represented at the award ceremony by one of its leaders, Péter Molnár, who later became a Member of Parliament in Hungary.

 1990–1998: Centre-left opposition and conservative turn

-In the 1990 elections the party entered the National Assembly after winning about 6% of the vote.
+In the 1990 elections, the party entered the National Assembly after winning about 6% of the vote.
 They became a small, though quite popular oppositional party.
 In 1992, Fidesz joined the Liberal International.
-At the time, it was a moderate liberal centrist party, sometimes also described as left-liberal.
+At the time, it was a moderate liberal centrist party, sometimes also described as social-liberal.

-At the 1993 party congress it changed its political position from liberal to civic-centrist ("polgári centrumpárt").
+At the 1993 party congress, it changed its political position from liberal to civic-centrist ("polgári centrumpárt").
 The turn in ideology caused a severe split in the membership.
 Péter Molnár left the party along with Gábor Fodor and Klára Ungár, who joined the liberal Alliance of Free Democrats.
 Viktor Orbán was elected party chairman.

 After its disappointing result in the 1994 elections, Fidesz remained an opposition party but grew increasingly conservative.
 In 1995, it changed its name to Hungarian Civic Party (Magyar Polgári Párt) and sought connections to the national-conservative Hungarian Democratic Forum, a former governing party.